 What is a Sports Writer?

-Sports writers deliver engaging and informative news to readers of blogs, websites, newspapers, or magazines.
+A sports writer is someone who delivers engaging and informative news on sports to readers of blogs, websites, newspapers, or magazines.
 They may work directly for a publishing company or freelance and syndicate their stories to a variety of news outlets.
-Some writers specialize in coverage of one sport, such as basketball or football, while others cover all the news on athletic competition in their region.
+Some sports writers specialize in coverage of one sport, such as basketball or football, while others cover all the news on athletic competition in their region.
 Regardless of the type of sport covered, writers must use their creativity to excite and engage readers while writing content that is always factual, current and accurate.

 What does a Sports Writer do?

 After long hours spent collecting news and information about a competition, writers return to their home or office and combine that content to create an article.
-Typically, modern writers use word processors along with a desktop computer or laptop to type out their articles.
+Typically, modern writers use a laptop to type out their articles.
 Some publications require writers to adhere to a specific format while others allow more creative freedom.
 Freelance writers are not held to these requirements, but must still ensure that the content is both entertaining and correct.

 What is the workplace of a Sports Writer like?